Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Optimization Problems

 The first part of the function is the static baseline power consumption of a \gls{rf} frontend.
 It is either $P_{sleep}$ if the \gls{rf} frontend is not activated or $P_0$ if it is activated.

 Based on this, the energy minimization problem can be formally stated as follows: \allowdisplaybreaks

 Equation \eqref{eq:objective2} is the objective function that considers node activation.
 In this formulation, we consider the demand $d_k$ for each commodity $k$.
 Thus the variables $f_k(u,v)$ indicate whether commodity $k$ uses edge $(u,v) \in \pazocal E$ and thus are binary (instead of being continuous in the previous problem).
-Consequentially, the flow conservation constraints change (equations \eqref{eq:equilibrium2}, \eqref{eq:source2} and \eqref{eq:destination2}).
+Consequentially, the flow conservation constraints change (equations \eqref{eq:equilibrium2}, \eqref{eq:source2} and \eqref{eq:destination2}). \eqref{eq:activ} ensures that an edge is activated if any commodity uses it.
 Capacity constraints \eqref{eq:capacity2} now take the demand of the commodity $d_k$ into account because the goal of the problem at hand is to route all the demands while minimizing the energy consumption.
 The rest of the constraints of the problem remain the same.
 Note that the objective function of this problem is non-convex due to the product of continuous variables $\alpha(u,v)$ and $P_{tx}^u$.